jenkinsci/btc-embeddedplatform-plugin/README.md

 **Description**

 Executes all functional test cases in the profile.
-A Test Execution Report will be exported to the “exportDir” specified in the “profileLoad” step.
+A Test Execution Report will be exported to the "exportDir" specified in the "profileLoad" step.
 The following optional settings are available:

 Property | Description | Example Value(s)
 ---------|-------------|-----------------
+executionConfigString | Execution configs for the Test Execution (comma separated list)<br>(default: all available configs) | "TL MIL, SIL, PIL"<br>"SIL, PIL"<br>"SL MIL" debugConfigString | Debug configs for the debug export (comma separated list).
+There will be a debug export for each scope that contains all failed test cases.<br>(default: no debug export) | "TL MIL"<br>"SIL (Generic)"<br>"SIL (Visual Studio 2013)" reportSource | String that specified if the report is based on scopes or requirement sources.
+Setting the report source to "REQUIREMENT" has no effect if no requirements are available in the profile.<br>*Please note: Test Execution Reports based on requirements only consider test cases that are linked to these requirements.
+Unlinked test cases will not be considered in the report.*<br>(default: SCOPE) | "SCOPE"<br>"REQUIREMENT" createReport | Boolean flag controlling whether or not the Test Execution Report is created by this step.
+The report can be created explicitly in its own step (see step "testExecutionReport").<br>(default: false) | true, false scopesWhitelist	| Comma separated String with scopes to include.
+If this string is not empty, only scopes that are listed here will be considered.<br>(default: "" - empty String: all scopes will be considered) | "toplevel"<br>"toplevel, subA, subB" scopesBlacklist | Comma separated String with scopes to exclude.
+If this string is not empty, only scopes that are not listed here will be considered.<br>(default: "" - empty String: no scopes will be excluded) | "toplevel"<br>"toplevel, subA, subB" foldersWhitelist | Comma separated String with folders to include.
+If this string is not empty, only folders that are listed here will be considered.<br>(default: "" - empty String: all folders will be considered) | "Old Execution Records"<br>"FolderA, FolderB" foldersBlacklist | Comma separated String with folders to exclude.
+If this string is not empty, only folders that are not listed here will be considered.<br>(default: "" - empty String: no folders will be excluded) | "Old Execution Records"<br>"FolderA, FolderB" testCasesWhitelist | Comma separated String with testcases to include.
+If this string is not empty, only testcases that are listed here will be considered.<br>(default: "" - empty String: all testcases will be considered) | "tc1"<br>"tc1, tc2, tc44" testCasesBlacklist | Comma separated String with testcases to exclude.
+If this string is not empty, only testcases that are not listed here will be considered.<br>(default: "" - empty String: no testcases will be excluded) | "tc1"<br>"tc1, tc2, tc44"

-Filtering via White- & Blacklists
+**Filtering via White- & Blacklists**

-You can define whitelists and blacklists for scopes, folders and test cases.
+*You can define whitelists and blacklists for scopes, folders and test cases.
 Everything will be merged resulting in a filtered set of test cases.
-Blacklists always have precedence over whitelists (i.e. if something is whitelisted and blacklisted it will be excluded).
+Blacklists always have precedence over whitelists (i.e. if something is whitelisted and blacklisted it will be excluded).*

 **Possible Return values**